Work retreats

 Case studies

-Mynd retreat resulted in 12 new products features
+Mynd retreat resulted in 12 new product features

 Mynd is a property management company based in California.
-For their work retreat, Mynd’s team of 32 people relocated for 10 days to Surf Office Barcelona.
-Like Avocode, they spent the first three days running a hackathon.
+For their corporate retreat, Mynd’s team of 32 people relocated for 10 days to Surf Office Barcelona.
+The team spent the first three days running a hackathon.
 The team developed 12 new product features in a quick sprint of innovation.

-Mynd’s approach to their work retreat was to prepare beforehand; key design elements were already in place when they arrive in Spain.
+Mynd’s approach to their company retreat was to prepare beforehand; key design elements were already in place when they arrive in Spain.
 As a result, the team could move quickly and work without designers.
-Consider what you need to do to prepare before arriving onsite for your work retreat.

 Invision’s team comes together for beach meetings

 Finally, InVision is a product design tool and 100% remote company.
-The team met in Ericeira for a work retreat with Surf Office.
+The team met in Ericeira for a company retreat with Surf Office.

 They split their time between team bonding – stand-up paddle, surfing, and eating incredible seafood – and a hackathon.
 During their one-day hackathon, InVision built new product features and internal communication tools.